Best MVNOs that use Verizon's network Android Central 2021

 There are four unlimited plans to choose from, with the cheapest costing $35/month for 5GB of 4G LTE.
 Jumping up to $45/month will give you 25GB of LTE to use, and if you want to go big with the $55/month plan, you'll have unlimited speeds for the entire month.
 The $55 unlimited plan also comes with 10GB of hotspot data.
 If you need more, a $65 plan is available with 20GB of hotspot data and 100GB of cloud storage included.

 Straight Talk also allows you to add additional LTE data if you're running low for a particular month, selling 1GB for $5 and 2GB for $10.
 The 25GB plan is available for extended periods for a discount.
 You can sign up for 90 days, 180 days, or 365 days with increasing savings for each.
 Straight Talk keeps things relatively simple and for many people, that's a great thing.

 - Unlimited calling to Mexico, China, Canada, and India

 - Unused data rolls over to next month

 - Multi-month savings

 - High prices compared to the competition

 US Mobile is an MVNO you may not have heard of before, but it's one you'll definitely want to check out.
-It uses a combination of T-Mobile, AT&T, and Verizon to power its service, but if you bring over a Verizon-capable phone, you'll gain access to Verizon's network, which US Mobile dubs as its "most reliable 4G LTE coverage."
+It uses a combination of T-Mobile and Verizon to power its service.
+Still, if you bring over a Verizon phone, you can.

 Service plans with US Mobile are highly customizable.
 You can pick and choose how much talk, text, and data you need with a Custom Plan, or go with the Unlimited Plan and get unlimited talk, text, and data with your choice of how fast you want it to be.
 The Customizable Plan is great for people that don't use their phones too much and can practice some self-restraint, but the real magic of US Mobile lies with that Unlimited Plan.